Federer to team up with Nadal for final match

 Federer, a 20-time Grand Slam winner, said last week he would retire at the team event, which starts on Friday.

-The 41-year-old Swiss said it would be the "wonderful" to play alongside Spaniard Nadal, 36, who has 22 major titles.
+The 41-year-old Swiss said it would be "wonderful" to play alongside Spaniard Nadal, 36, who has 22 major titles.

+"I'm not sure if I can handle it all but I'll try," said Federer.

+"This one feels a whole lot different.
+I'm happy to have him on my team and not playing against him."

 Federer has struggled with a knee problem and does not feel able to play singles.